antoineprudhomme5/graphql-express-tutorial/part-2/article-2.md

 DB_NAME=todolist
 ```

-If you are using mongodb locally wth the default settings, your DB_HOST is the same as me.
+If you are using mongodb locally with the default settings, your DB_HOST is the same as me.
 For the DB_NAME, we doesn't created the database yet, so we will set it later.

 ## Set up mongoose